 “We didn’t even know what CTE or TBIs were back then.
 You think that helps me sleep at night?
 You think that helps my dead son?
 You think that helps my still-living son deal with the thought that in five years, or ten, or twenty, he might start to lose himself to a degenerative brain disease that could have been prevented by more awareness, or stricter rules, or better protective equipment?”

-“I love you both,” I tell them.
+“I love you both,” I told them.
 “So much.”

-I immediately abandon my earlier plan to put him at ease around me and instead adopt the much better plan to leave him the hell alone.
-I’ll also need to talk to Jack.
-He all but forced my number on the poor guy before we left last night, repeating that he should have me over to give my opinion on design options for the reno.
-What I’ll say to get Jack to lay off of it without giving too much away, I have no idea.
-Maybe I can pretend I just don’t like Ben or want to hang out with him.
-I suddenly wish I was a more practiced liar.
+I immediately abandoned my earlier plan to put him at ease around me and instead adopted the much better plan to leave him the hell alone.
+I also needed to talk to Jack.
+He had all but forced my number on the poor guy before we left last night, in case Ben wanted help with design choices.
+Maybe I could tell him that I just didn’t like Ben or want to hang out with him.

-I swipe right to answer.
+I swiped right to answer.
 “Hey, Megan.”

 “Hey, Stace.
 What’s up?”

-“We’re supposed to get a Nor’easter on the twenty third, and want to get the hell out of Boston before it hits.
+“We’re supposed to get a Nor’easter on the twenty third and want to get the hell out of Boston before it hits.
 Is it okay if we get there a day early?”

 “Okay, talk to you later.”